-- Consultant Physician, Respiratory medicine, Sir Charles Gardner Hospital
+- Consultant Physician, Respiratory medicine, Sir Charles Gairdner Hospital

-- Research Scientist, Tumour Immunology Group, University of Western Australia.
-Regularly speaking at major international meetings & has made numerous media appearances relating to science
+- Research Scientist, National Cente for Asbestos Related Diseases, Institute for Respiratory Health, University of Western Australia.
+Regularly speaking at major international meetings and has made numerous media appearances relating to science

-- Lectures, seminars and clinical teaching to 3rd-6th year medical students
+- Lectures, seminars and clinical teaching to medical students

-- Co-founder and Past Director of the National Centre for Asbestos Related Diseases, Chairs the State Health Research Advisory Council
+- Co-founder and past Director of the National Centre for Asbestos Related Diseases, previous Chair of the State Health Research Advisory Council